cudillal/ecrin-test/README.md

 - Django 5.0.1
 - Django REST framework 3.14.0
 ## Installation
-Install the required packages previously mentioned.
+Install the required packages aforementioned.
 A `requirements.txt` file is provided for convenience.

 ## Usage